danieltomaslovazzano/pet-api-firebase/backend/initiative/To Do/migration-plan.md

 ### Phase 3: Data Migration

+> **Reference:** See [Models Analysis](./models-analysis.md) "Migration Testing Plan" section for the detailed approach to testing migration for each model.

 1. **Create Migration Scripts**:
    - Script to extract data from Firebase Firestore
    - Script to transform data into proper SQL structure